the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/rse.md

 * Despite the potential benefit originating from having a skill set that spans both the RSE's original research field  and software engineering, this duality can also have disadvantages.
 For example, RSEs might be in danger of **not being viewed  researchers in their own right**.
 This might lead to competition with "proper" researchers for opportunities and funding.
 In addition, RSEs will have to keep up with two different fields: their original field and software engineering.
 In addition, their role will require them to adjusting to working on different a variert of projects, which might be far from their original background.

 ## Benefits of having Research Software Engineers
-* Highly technical skills that support researchers who cannot program
+* RSEs provide general **computer expertise** and can support researchers who are less familiar with computers.
+  An RSE often becomes a group's informal "computer person", giving advice on technical aspects of research work, such as research data management, simple data processing scripts, or data visualization.
+  Please show your RSEs appreciation when they do this and recognize their help in performance appraisals!
-* Sharing of best practices in research software engineering across projects
+* RSEs can specifically apply **best practices in research software engineering** across projects.
+  For example, they can use version control to track changes in analysis scripts or write documentation that helps users understand how a program works.
+  RSEs can therefore help research groups get the most out of cutting-edge research software.
-* Apply cross-disciplinary knowledge to different projects
+* RSEs also bring **cross-disciplinary knowledge** to different projects.
+  RSEs will often have written code across different fields and different contexts (or know other RSEs who have done so) and can often supply fresh insights.
-* Software will be more reliable and robust, supporting reuse and reproducibility
+* RSEs make research software **more reliable and robust**, supporting reuse and reproducibility.
+  When code is a research output (for example implementing a new method of data analysis), RSEs can apply their knowledge to make the code more widely available and reusable.
+  They can keep the code working on the latest and fastest computers, add new methods to the code, and help external users with any questions or bugs they may encounter.
+  This doesn't just add value to the research community as a whole -- the more people use a particular code to solve their problems, the more that code gets cited!

 ## Where should I go if I want to hire a RSE, meet a RSE or become a RSE?
 ### Hire a RSE
-If you want to hire a RSe, you can post a job vacancy [on the job board of the Socienty for Research Software Engineering](https://society-rse.org/careers/vacancies/).
+If you want to hire a RSE, you can post a job vacancy [on the job board of the Socienty for Research Software Engineering](https://society-rse.org/careers/vacancies/).

 ### Don't have any RSE's around?
-Create your own local RSE group
+Create your own local RSE group!
-[This RSE-leaders Github reporsitory](https://github.com/RSE-leaders/evidence-bank) provides material for founding your own local RSE community.
+[This RSE-leaders Github repository](https://github.com/RSE-leaders/evidence-bank) provides material for founding your own local RSE community.

 (cl-infrastructure-rse-support)=
 ## Organisations and Resources for Research Software Engineers